pymupdf/PyMuPDF/docs/functions.rst

       Return a list of character glyphs and their widths for a font that is present in the document.
 A font must be specified by its PDF cross reference number :data:`xref`.
 This function is called automatically from :meth:`Page.insertText` and :meth:`Page.insertTextbox`.
 So you should rarely need to do this yourself.

       :arg int xref: cross reference number of a font embedded in the PDF.
-To find a font :data:`xref`, use e.g. *doc.getPageFontList(pno)* of page number *pno* and take the first entry of one of the returned list entries.
+To find a font :data:`xref`, use e.g. *doc.get_page_fonts(pno)* of page number *pno* and take the first entry of one of the returned list entries.

       :arg int limit: limits the number of returned entries.
 The default of 256 is enforced for all fonts that only support 1-byte characters, so-called "simple fonts" (checked by this method).
 All :ref:`Base-14-Fonts` are simple fonts.